blakewilson/video-background/readme.txt

 1. 4 fields?
 That’s it?
 Yep, simply enter in the element you’d like the video background to be in and key in the paths to the video and fallback image.
 Awesome.

 == Changelog ==

+= 2.6.1 =
+* Fixed: Critical issue with the [vidbg] shortcode not displaying video backgrounds.

 = 2.6.0 =
 * Fixed: Compatibility issue with IOS 11 and High Sierra